+Yes.
 The freezing process is designed to only target fat cells and will leave organs and muscles perfectly intact.
 This means CoolSculpting will not affect your ability to get pregnant and is a completely safe pre-pregnancy procedure.

 However, it is not recommended to undergo the treatment while pregnant or if you are nursing.
 Although it has not been proven to be unsafe, not enough studies have been carried out in these instances.

-A. While time frames will vary from patient to patient, it’s recommended that you wait until your weight becomes more stable after pregnancy.
+While time frames will vary from patient to patient, it’s recommended that you wait until your weight becomes more stable after pregnancy.

 The CoolSculpting procedure is designed to target and reduce pockets of fat in specific areas, so it’s important to establish which fatty areas are problematic and which areas are just ‘baby weight’.

-There is no evidence that CoolSculpting leads to long-term or permanent nerve damage.
+No. There is no evidence that CoolSculpting leads to long-term or permanent nerve damage.